 Maps, Graphs, & Charts

 As spelling words are pronounced at approximately five words per minute, contestants may either write or print each word.
 While 25% of the test words come from outside sources, 75% come from the PSIA Spelling List.
 A different list is published annually for the three grade groups: grades 2/3, grades 4/5, and grades 6-8.
 All grades compete separately, • except grades 7 and 8, which are combined for competition.
-THE TIEBREAKER COMPONENT OF THIS CONTEST HAS BEEN ELIMINATED, BEGINNING WITH THE 2017-2018 SCHOOL YEAR.
+Outside words come from the Merriam-Webster Collegiate Dictionary, 11th Edition, and will be valued at 7 points each beginning this year, whereas regular list words will continue to be valued at 5 points each.

 SAT preparation skills, including word usage, reading comprehension, and analogies, are honed through this challenging multiple choice, 30-minute contest. • 2 advance from each grade, except for combined grades 7/8.
 Grade levels 7 and 8 are combined for competition.
 Grades 5 and 6 are graded separately.